arelstone/vue-documentor/README.md

 This package is inspired by [https://github.com/propellant/doctor/](https://github.com/propellant/doctor/ "propellant/doctor").

 # TODO:
+- [x] Options: Add uri
+- [ ] Options: Add ability to use own component for rendering a collection of components
-- [ ] Add options to mapDocumentorRoutes to be able to select the Uri and view component
+- [ ] Options: Add ability to use own component for rendering a single doc item
 - [ ] Add testing utils to pull in for testing your own component